Hi, I’m Alek, the 9 to 5 Voyager! Originally from Austin, Texas, I currently live in Richmond, Virginia.

 My first memories of travel were of the road trips my family would take when I was a kid.
 We would drive out to Las Vegas and California to visit relatives, stopping at interesting places along the way.
 Other times we would drive throughout the Midwest and Deep South just for the hell of it.
 I loved the feeling of being in motion, listening to music, and watching the landscape change.
 To this day I still love the classic American road trip, whether solo or with friends.

 My first voyage outside the US was to Costa Rica, back in 2006.
-My high school Spanish teacher took several of us on a three-week language immersion trip.
-We stayed with some Tico families in a small village.
+My high school Spanish teacher took several of us on a three-week language immersion trip, where we stayed with Tico host families in a small village.
 While the language barrier was at times frustrating, and the mosquitoes were heinous even by Texas standards, it was a life-changing experience.
-I loved speaking with my host family, taking buses through mist-shrouded mountains, and watching a volcano spew lava from afar.
+I loved getting to know my host family, improving my Spanish, taking buses through mist-shrouded mountains, and watching a volcano spew lava from afar.

 Most of my voyages so far have been solo, however, starting in 2019, I have been joined by my wonderful girlfriend Kristen.